basilwong/basilwong.github.io/_pages/about.md

 ---

 To start, I'd like to thank you for coming.
 I essentially made this website for displaying my (limited) feats to potential employers, but it also serves as a journal for myself.

-Interested in building things via software and physics.
-Loves working in teams, always looking to learn.

 At the top you will see 3 catagories, feel free to check them out: